typicalspider98/CGRA350/README.md

 - **CUDA 11.8**: This project requires CUDA 11.8 for GPU-based volumetric rendering.
 We recommend using this specific version due to stability concerns with newer versions.
 You can download CUDA 11.8 from the official NVIDIA website: [CUDA 11.8 Download Archive](https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Windows&target_arch=x86_64&target_version=11&target_type=exe_local).
 - **Visual Studio**: This project is configured for Visual Studio 2019, but it can be adapted for Visual Studio 2022.
 Ensure that the appropriate C++ development tools and CUDA toolkit integrations are installed in Visual Studio.
 - **CMake**: Ensure you have CMake installed to configure and generate the project build files.
+- x64 Windows
+- Nvidia GPU that supports sm_75 or sm_86

+Test with Geforce RTX3000 series, and RTX4000 series.

 ### Setup Steps